What Is The Formula Of Potential Energy

 Where:

 This equation highlights a crucial point: potential energy is always defined relative to a reference point.
-We choose a point to have zero potential energy, and then all other potential energy values are determined relative to that point.
-For example, when calculating gravitational potential energy, we often choose the ground as the reference point with zero potential energy.
+Consider this: we choose a point to have zero potential energy, and then all other potential energy values are determined relative to that point.
+Here's one way to look at it: when calculating gravitational potential energy, we often choose the ground as the reference point with zero potential energy.

 The most common types of potential energy encountered are:

-Let's delve into the formula for each of these types of potential energy:
+Let's look at the formula for each of these types of potential energy:

 1. Gravitational Potential Energy (Ug):